it-novum/openITCOCKPIT-documentation/en/docs/additional/upgradev4-v5.md

 For the update process to complete successfully, you must be using at least version 4.8.7 of openITCOCKPIT.

-The web interface should then be visible and the distribution update should be completed.

 #### What if I use Ubuntu Bionic, Debian Buster or openITCOCKPIT 3?